-- 28 Surface soil moisture (SM) plays a very important role in water-energy cycle processes (Sandholt et al., 2002; De Santis - et al., 2021) and is an important source of water for plants and soil microbes (Wang et al., 2007; Gu et al., 2008; Mallick et al., - 2009).
-Large-scale areas of northern China are undergoing desertification because of scarce precipitation and insufficient SM. - 31 The accurate acquisition of SM is valuable to ecological conservation and revegetation in arid areas of Northern China.

-In the past, SM data were mainly obtained through ground measurements or the assimilation of products based on land surface models such as the Global Land Data Assimilation System (GLDAS) (Fang and Lakshmi, 2014; Zawadzki and Kędzior, 2016; Liu et al., 2021).-Although most accurate SM data at different soil depths can be obtained, field measurements and in situ observations are limited due to the high cost and labor intensity involved in their collection and are generally not representative of soil water status over larger areas (Rahimzadeh-Bajgiran et al., 2013; Zhao et al., 2018; Bai et al., 2019).
+- 27 Surface soil moisture (SM) plays a very important role in water-energy cycle processes (Sandholt et al., 2002; De Santis - 28 et al., 2021) and is an important source of water for plants and soil microbes (Wang et al., 2007; Gu et al., 2008; Mallick et al., - 29 2009).
+Large-scale areas of northern China are undergoing desertification because of scarce precipitation and insufficient SM. - 30 The accurate acquisition of SM is valuable to ecological conservation and revegetation in arid areas of Northern China. - In the past, SM data were mainly obtained through ground measurements or the assimilation of products based on land surface models such as the Global Land Data Assimilation System (GLDAS).
+Although most accurate SM data at different soil depths can be obtained, field measurements and in situ observations are limited due to the high cost and labor intensity involved in their collection and are generally not representative of soil water status over larger areas (Rahimzadeh-Bajgiran et al., 2013; Zhao et al., 2018; Bai et al., 2019).
 With the development of remote sensing technologies, continuous SM estimates can be generated at regional and global scales (Peng et al., 2021).
 Compared to ground measurements, remote sensing products can provide good spatial and temporal coverage of SM with a relatively low cost to the user (Zeng et al., 2015; Zhao et al., 2018; Meng et al., 2020).
-Data assimilation SM products largely depend on the accuracy of the land surface model and the original inputsdata (Zawadzki and Kędzior, 2016).
+Data assimilation products largely depend on the accuracy of the land surface model and the original data (Zawadzki and Kędzior, 2016).
 They generally have low accuracy in areas where ground measurements are scarce, which is a problem that can be overcome with remote sensing.

 At present, there are many remotely sensed SM data, some of which are from microwave remote sensing satellites, including active and passive types.
 SM retrievals from active sensors like Synthetic Aperture Radar (SAR) are sensitive to scattering and greatly affected by the surface roughness and vegetation types (Lievens et al., 2011; Wagner et al., 2013).
-Unlike active sensors, passive microwave radiometers or sensors are rarely affected by scattering Unlike active sensors, passive microwave radiometers or sensors have almost no scattering and generate very stable SM products (Abbaszadeh et al., 2019).
+Unlike active sensors, passive microwave radiometers or sensors have almost no scattering and generate very stable SM products (Abbaszadeh et al., 2019).
 Common passive microwave SM products are listed in Table 1 below.
-Some studies have compared these products and found that SMAP SM products have higher accuracy and robustness than other remotely sensed SM products (Liu et al., 2019; Wang et al., 2021).-
+Some studies have compared these products and found that SMAP SM products have higher accuracy and robustness than other remotely sensed SM products (Liu et al., 2019; Wang et al., 2021).